|What Time Is It? is the second full-length studio album by The Time, and was released in August 1982, 13 months after their first album The Time.

 Four of the six songs were credited as written by The Time and two by Morris Day, but Prince wrote all six songs (with lyrics on Wild And Loose written by Dez Dickerson).

 The album was recorded in two sets of sessions.
 Gigolos Get Lonely Too, The Walk and Wild And Loose were recorded in mid-January 1982.
 777-9311, Onedayi’mgonnabesomebody and I Don’t Wanna Leave You were recorded in May or June 1982.

 All tracks on the album feature only Morris Day and Prince, apart from spoken vocals by Vanity on The Walk.

 Other tracks recorded for possible inclusion on the album included Jerk Out (later released by The Time on Pandemonium), International Lover (released by Prince on 1999), Bold Generation and Colleen.
-Dance To The Beat, which was played live by The Time in early 1982, may also have been intended for the album.

 The album reached number 26 on the US Billboard Pop Chart and number 2 on the US Billboard Soul LP’s Chart.

 On 3 November 1982, What Time Is It? was certified gold by the RIAA, indicating 500,000 copies shipped in the USA.